tdayris/snakemake-wrappers/docs/_build/html/_sources/bigr-pipelines/variant_calling_somatic.rst.txt

   * - Sample_id
     - Upstream_fastq
     - Downstream_fastq
+    - datasetIdBED
+    - genomeVersion
   * - Name of the Sample1
     - Path to upstream fastq file
     - Path to downstream fastq file
+    - dataset Id corresponding to the axpected bed file
+    - the genome version used for this sample
   * - Name of the Sample2
     - Path to upstream fastq file
     - Path to downstream fastq file
+    - dataset Id corresponding to the axpected bed file
+    - the genome version used for this sample
   * - ...
     - ...
     - ...